cbueth/infomeasure/docs/guide/entropy/index.md

 This class of entropy measure is in particularly useful in the study in connection with long–range correlated systems and with non–equilibrium phenomena.

 ## Entropy Estimation
-When estimating entropy, several factors must be considered.
+   When estimating entropy, several factors must be considered (ref: {ref}`Estimation`).
 First, identify whether the dataset is discrete or continuous.
 Then, select an appropriate estimator, which can be broadly categorized into parametric and non-parametric techniques.
 This package provides methods for both discrete and continuous random variables, and the non-parametric techniques, with detailed explanations and implementation guidelines available in the subsequent pages.
 > Note:
 > - This package consists of non-parametric estimation techniques for both the discrete and continuous RV.
 > - All the estimators are based on Shannon information except explicitly mentioned: Rényi entropy estimator & Tsallis entropy estimator